kaiba-tech/kaiba/docs/index.md

 [app.kaiba.tech](https://app.kaiba.tech)

-The app is a UI for creating Kaiba configurations.
-With the UI you can map in real time easily with an ui and create the config.
+The app provides a user interface for creating Kaiba configurations.
+With the app you can map in real time easily and create the kaiba config.

 ## The Kaiba API